Sharing the Content of Your Company’s Website

 - Telling People in Person

 - This applies to existing and potential new customers.
-You and your staff should be leveraging content on the company website in person whenever it makes sense to do so.
+You and your staff should be leveraging content on the company website in person whenever it makes sense.
 For example, suppose you operate a vehicle mechanic shop, and winter is approaching.
 In that case, you can mention a blog you’ve written about the importance of investing in snow tires.
 If you already have the content on your website, why wouldn’t you at least mention it?

 Remind your Current Customers and Reach New People

-For many businesses, referrals are a big part of how they gain new customers.
-You’re likely already getting referrals from some of your customers, but you can probably get even more.
-You have to give them a reason to tell their personal networks about you.
+Referrals are a big part of gaining new customers.
+You are likely already getting referrals from some of your customers, but you can probably get even more.
+You have to give them a reason to tell their networks about you.
 That means you need to reach out and make it easy for them to share your content.

 By posting content online, it makes it very straightforward for your customers to share stuff about you.
 Ideally, your clients would introduce you directly, but the next best thing is to have your client share a link to your website with someone who will get value out of it.
 If they see the value and have a great first impression of your business, there’s a good chance they will reach out.

-A great example of content to share from your website is your business’s precautions with Covid-19.
-This could be a blog post you wrote or just a section on your website’s home page.
-Making people aware of your business’ approach can make the difference between them choosing you over a competitor.
+Making people aware of your business’ approach can make the difference between choosing you over a competitor.
 The Canadian Marketing Association gives another example of content marketing.